 The Socioecological Cognitive Neuroscience Lab (NeuroSoc) is directed by Assistant Professor Marianne Reddan in the Department of Psychiatry & Behavioral Sciences and PRIME Center for Health Equity at Albert Einstein College of Medicine in the Bronx, NY.

-Research in our lab is currently made possible by our NIH K12-31239I CTSA Grant
+Research in our lab is currently made possible by a NIH K12-31239I CTSA Grant, an Einstein 2030 Seed Fund, and an IMPOWR-ME Pilot Award.